mandi1267/mandi1267.github.io/index.md

 ---
 [//]: # (Add link to Joydeep's website)

-I am a second year PhD student at the University of Texas at Austin advised by Dr. Joydeep Biswas.
+I am a second year PhD student at the University of Texas at Austin advised by [Dr. Joydeep Biswas](https://www.joydeepb.com).
 I am interested in perception for long-term autonomous robots.
 My research focuses on localization and SLAM approaches robust to movable and moving objects in the robot's environment.
+I was recently awarded an NSF Graduate Research Fellowship.

 [//]: # (Add more about research)